erivera3/configure-ad/README.md

 ## 🎯 Goals & Objectives

-The goal of this project was to build a functional Active Directory environment in a cloud setting and understand how core IT infrastructure components interact.
+The goal of this project was to design and implement a functional Active Directory environment in a cloud setting while developing a deeper understanding of how core infrastructure components interact.

 By the end of this lab, I aimed to:

 - Deploy a Domain Controller in Microsoft Azure
 - Configure Active Directory Domain Services (AD DS)
 - Join a client machine to the domain
 - Create and manage users and Organizational Units
-- Implement and test security policies (account lockout)
+- Implement and test security policies
-- Validate authentication and system behavior
-- Develop troubleshooting skills across networking, DNS, and system logs
+- Strengthen troubleshooting skills across DNS, networking, and system logs
+- Reflect on system behavior to improve future problem-solving approaches

 ---

 ## 📌 Overview

 This project demonstrates the deployment and configuration of an Active Directory Domain Services (AD DS) environment using Azure Virtual Machines.
-A Domain Controller and client machine were configured to simulate a real-world enterprise setup with centralized identity and access management.
+The setup simulates a real-world enterprise environment with centralized identity and access management.

+More importantly, this lab served as a hands-on opportunity to connect theoretical knowledge with practical implementation, reinforcing how infrastructure, networking, and security concepts interdepend.

 ---

 ## 🧰 Technologies Used

 - Microsoft Azure (Virtual Machines)
 - Active Directory Domain Services (AD DS)
 - Remote Desktop Protocol (RDP)
 - PowerShell (ISE)
 - Group Policy Management
 - DNS

 ---

 ## 💻 Environment

 - Windows Server 2022 (Domain Controller: DC-1)
 - Windows 10 (Client Machine: Client-1)
 - Domain: `mydomain.com`
 - Azure Virtual Network (VNet)

 ---

 ## ⚙️ Implementation

 ### 1. Infrastructure Setup
-- Created Resource Group, Virtual Network, and two VMs (DC-1, Client-1)
+- Created Resource Group, Virtual Network, and two VMs
 - Configured Domain Controller with a **static private IP**

 ![VM Setup](images/vm-setup.png)

 ---

 ### 2. DNS & Connectivity
 - Configured Client-1 to use DC-1 as its DNS server
-- Verified connectivity using:
-  - `ping`
-  - `ipconfig /all`
+- Verified connectivity using `ping` and `ipconfig /all`

 ![DNS Config](images/dns-config.png)

 ---

 ### 3. Active Directory Deployment
-- Installed AD DS on DC-1
-- Promoted server to Domain Controller
+- Installed AD DS and promoted DC-1 to a Domain Controller
 - Created domain: `mydomain.com`

 ![AD Install](images/ad-install.png)

 ---

-### 4. Directory Structure & Admin Setup
+### 4. Directory Structure & Administration
 - Created Organizational Units:
   - `_ADMINS`
   - `_EMPLOYEES`
   - `_CLIENTS`
-- Created admin account: `jane_admin`
+- Created dedicated admin account (`jane_admin`)
-- Assigned to Domain Admins group

 ![OU Setup](images/ou-setup.png)

 ---

-### 5. Domain Join
+### 5. Domain Integration
 - Joined Client-1 to the domain
 - Verified presence in Active Directory
-- Organized into `_CLIENTS` OU
+- Organized system within `_CLIENTS` OU

 ![Domain Join](images/domain-join.png)

 ---

-### 6. User Management at Scale
+### 6. Scalable User Management
-- Used PowerShell to generate ~10,000 user accounts
+- Used PowerShell to create ~10,000 users
-- Verified accounts in `_EMPLOYEES` OU
+- Verified proper placement within `_EMPLOYEES` OU

 ![Users](images/users.png)

 ---

 ### 7. Security Policy Implementation
-- Configured account lockout policy via Group Policy
+- Configured account lockout policy using Group Policy
-- Forced policy update using `gpupdate /force`
+- Forced policy update (`gpupdate /force`)
-- Triggered lockouts through repeated failed logins
+- Validated enforcement through failed login attempts

 ---

 ### 8. Account Management & Logging
 - Unlocked accounts and reset passwords
 - Disabled and re-enabled users
-- Reviewed authentication activity using Event Viewer
+- Reviewed authentication logs in Event Viewer

 ![Logs](images/logs.png)

 ---

-## 🔍 Troubleshooting
+## 🔍 Troubleshooting & Problem-Solving

-### DNS Misconfiguration
+### DNS Dependency
-- Issue: Client unable to join domain
+- Issue: Domain join failure
-- Cause: Using Azure default DNS
+- Cause: Client using Azure default DNS
-- Fix: Pointed DNS to Domain Controller private IP
+- Resolution: Redirected DNS to Domain Controller

 ---

-### Network / Subnet Misconfiguration
+### Network Configuration (Subnet Awareness)
-- Issue: Systems could not communicate
+- Issue: Systems unable to communicate
-- Cause: Incorrect network/subnet alignment
+- Cause: Misaligned network configuration
-- Fix:
+- Resolution:
-  - Verified both VMs in same VNet/subnet
+  - Verified both VMs were in the same VNet/subnet
-  - Corrected configuration
+  - Corrected addressing
-  - Confirmed connectivity with ping
+  - Validated connectivity

 ---

-### Log Analysis Challenge
+### Log Interpretation Challenge
 - Issue: Difficulty identifying relevant events in logs
-- Cause: High volume of detailed entries with no obvious flags
+- Observation:
+  - Logs contain detailed but non-obvious information
+  - Requires filtering and contextual understanding
 - Insight:
-  - Logs require filtering and interpretation
-  - Important events can be missed without context or monitoring tools
+  - Monitoring is not passive—it requires active interpretation

 ---

-## 🧠 Design Decisions
+## 🧠 Design Thinking

-- Assigned a **static IP** to the Domain Controller to maintain DNS consistency
-- Created separate admin account instead of using default administrator
+This lab reinforced intentional design choices:

+- Static IP assignment ensures DNS stability
-- Structured Organizational Units to reflect real-world environments
+- Organizational Units provide scalable structure
+- Separate admin accounts support least privilege principles
-- Used PowerShell for scalable user creation
+- PowerShell enables efficient, large-scale operations

+These decisions reflect how systems are designed for maintainability and scalability in real environments.

 ---

 ## 🛡️ Security Perspective

-- Simulated account lockout through repeated failed login attempts
+- Simulated account lockouts through repeated failed logins
-- Observed how authentication events are recorded in logs
+- Observed how authentication attempts are logged
-- Identified how lack of monitoring could delay detection of suspicious behavior
+- Identified how high log volume can obscure meaningful signals

+This highlights the importance of:
+- Monitoring tools (SIEM)
+- Alerting systems
+- Structured log analysis

 ---

-## 🌍 Real-World Relevance
+## 🌍 Real-World Transfer

-In production environments:

-- User provisioning is automated through HR systems
-- Logs are aggregated into SIEM platforms (e.g., Microsoft Sentinel)
-- Group Policy enforces organization-wide security standards
+This experience extends beyond the lab environment:

+- Cloud infrastructure can replicate traditional enterprise systems
+- Identity management is central to system security
+- Automation and policy enforcement are essential at scale
-- Monitoring and alerting are automated
+- Monitoring and visibility are critical for operational security

 ---

-## ✅ Results

-- Successfully deployed Active Directory in Azure
-- Configured DNS and verified domain communication
-- Created and managed users and OUs
-- Joined client machine to domain
-- Implemented and tested security policies
-- Verified authentication and logging behavior

----

 ## 📌 Lessons Learned

-- Active Directory is highly dependent on DNS configuration
+- Active Directory is tightly coupled with DNS configuration
-- Network misconfiguration (subnets, DNS) can break communication silently
+- Network design (subnets, addressing) directly impacts system functionality
-- Logs require analysis and context, not just observation
+- Logs require interpretation, not just observation
-- Troubleshooting is a critical skill in IT environments
+- Troubleshooting is iterative and requires system-level thinking
-- Security visibility depends on proper monitoring tools
+- Effective IT work combines technical skill with analytical reasoning

 ---

-## 💭 Personal Reflection
+## 💭 Reflection (Metacognitive Insight)

-This project changed how I view IT systems.
+This lab shifted my understanding from simply executing steps to analyzing how systems behave.

-Initially, I assumed that system issues would be clearly visible and easy to identify.
-In practice, I found that many problems (DNS misconfiguration, subnet issues, log analysis) required deliberate investigation and understanding of how systems interact.
+Initially, I expected issues to be clearly visible and easy to diagnose.
+Instead, I found that many problems required deliberate investigation and a deeper understanding of system dependencies.

-One key realization was how easy it is for issues—or even suspicious behavior—to go unnoticed without proper monitoring.
-Logs contain the necessary information, but identifying meaningful events requires both experience and the right tools.

-This experience reinforced the importance of:
+A key realization was that systems do not inherently highlight problems—meaningful signals must be identified within large volumes of data.
+This reinforced the importance of developing both technical skills and analytical thinking.

+Moving forward, I will approach system configuration and troubleshooting with a stronger focus on:
+- Anticipating dependencies
+- Verifying assumptions
-- Understanding system dependencies (DNS, networking, authentication)
+- Interpreting system feedback critically

-- Developing strong troubleshooting skills
-- Recognizing the role of monitoring and security tools in real environments
+This shift from procedural execution to reflective problem-solving is essential for real-world IT work.